RiiConnect24/Mail-Go/README.md

 # Mail-Go
 [![Go Report Card](https://goreportcard.com/badge/github.com/RiiConnect24/Mail-Go)](https://goreportcard.com/report/github.com/RiiConnect24/Mail-Go)

-This is an effort to rewrite soon-to-be-legacy PHP scripts into golang.
+This is an effort to rewrite Wii Mail legacy PHP scripts into golang.
 Some reasons why:
 - `apache2` has the fun tendency to go overboard on memory usage.
 - `go` is fun.